 Now that you have learned the possible causes of the issue, you may want to learn the possible fixes so you can apply them to your iPhone and bring all the photos from your old iPhone over to your new iPhone.

 The following methods will help you get rid of the “photos didn’t transfer to the new iPhone” issue on your device.
 And most of the reasons why photos didn’t transfer to the new iPhone is because users didn’t enable the iCloud Photo Library option on the iPhone.

 Speaking of transferring photos to the iPhone, many users would think about iCloud.
-While it could be inconvenient with iCloud for it would erase the existing data when restoring the iCloud backup.
+While it could be inconvenient with iCloud it would erase the existing data when restoring the iCloud backup.
 To transfer photos to the new iPhone, one safe choice is to seek help from third-party tools.
 There is an app called AnyTrans that allows you to transfer photos from one iOS device to another without any drawbacks or issues.
-Here are the reasons why we choose AnyTrans.
+Here are the reasons why we chose AnyTrans.